 The burial vault acts as a large protective container for caskets and urns, insulating them from the elements once it has been buried in the ground.
 The vault is also used to conserve and protect the cemetery.
 Over time, heavier caskets can settle into the ground and cause the ground above to become unstable.
-This is why some cemeteries require a burial vault but often an optional accessory.
+This is why some cemeteries require a burial vault but often as an optional accessory.

 Wood, stone, fine metal, biodegradable and ceramic vessels are some of the most common materials used to create the urns that hold ashes.
-Urns allow the family members to keep their loved one near while protecting the early remains of the deceased.
+Urns allow the family members to keep their loved ones near while protecting the early remains of the deceased.
 It can be a wonderful alternative to the traditional casket.

 1. Earth Burial: Cemeteries are responding to the rising choice of cremation and offer burial plots specifically for cremated remains.
 The smaller size is lower in cost but may require a burial vault for the urn to be placed within.

 2. Columbarium: A structure for the storage of urns usually found on a wall with niches holding the urns.
 A columbarium can also be part of a cemetery’s mausoleum or within a church.

 3. Scattering Garden: Many cemeteries have scattering gardens with flowerbeds, shrubs, and trees.
 These gardens provide a dedicated place to scatter ashes while still providing a place for family members to visit and reflect.
 Some have memorial walls or monuments to inscribe the loved one’s name, date of birth, and date of death.